Hvelvigen/homelab/reference/networking/dns/03-dns-in-depth.md

 # DNS — In Depth
 A deep, technical exploration of how DNS actually works, why it behaves the way it does, and where real-world implementations diverge from simplified explanations.

-This document assumes familiarity with:
+This document builds on:
-- DNS — The Simple Version
+- DNS Foundations
-- DNS — Full Version (Practical Admin Depth)
+- DNS

 It focuses on protocol mechanics, architectural intent, and implementation nuance rather than troubleshooting shortcuts.